 You don’t have to connect with your inner goth to enjoy the magic and mystery of ghost like plants and dark, spiritual spaces.
 Gothic garden plant varieties are abundant and when mixed with previously used items, religious icons or even just found relics, the effect can be both welcoming and eerily romantic.
 Learn how to create a ghost garden so you can enjoy the peace and reflection brought in by gently creepy items and darkly beautiful plants.

 There are many ways to develop a spooky garden.
-Some of the elements might be rusty gates; distressed, old daily use items; historical markers; well-loved toys; statues; eerie lighting; weathered structures and any other item that evokes a sense of history and age.
-Add to these some slightly sinister plants and you have the makings of a magical, yet shadowy, grotto, where it is not difficult to conjure up some ghosts or monsters.
+Some of the elements might be rusty gates; distressed, old daily use items; historical markers; well-loved toys; statues; eerie lighting; weathered structures and any other item that evokes a sense of history and

 As you plan how to create a ghost garden, don’t forget to make the area meaningful to you and not just an abandoned Halloween display.
 Enduring items, such as rusty gates and stone monoliths, will stay through the seasons but accent your display of specially chosen fauna.